-Hellebore blooms, the confirmation that spring is in fact on her way even though there may be no other visible signs.
-My hellebore garden is right outside my backdoor, a 20 foot round bed beneath the largest tulip magnolia tree many has ever seen.
-Steve’s grandparents planted the magnolia 70 years ago and I began planting the hellebores 15 years ago.
 As this garden comes to life each January, breaking through ice and snow into freezing temperatures, I am reminded that anything is possible in a garden.
-The hellebore blooming season has become my annual sabbatical you might say as preparation of the coming season of cut-flower farming.
-(Pictured above: yellow primroses, bleeding hearts with hellebore in the back.)
+The hellebore blooming season has become my annual sabbatical you might say as a preparation for the coming season of cut-flower farming.

-In addition to being this incredibly easy keeper and beautiful garden plant, hellebores are excellent cut-flowers.
-It is one of the few flowers that in fact should not be cut until their show is almost over in the garden.
+In addition to being this incredibly easy keeper and beautiful garden plant they produce excellent cut-flowers.
+It is one of the few flowers that should not be cut until their show is almost over in the garden.
 When they first bloom, the blooms are facing the ground and the petals often have color.
-As the blooms begin to mature, the heads start to lift and show the face of the bloom.
+As the blooms begin to mature, the heads start to lift upward to show more of the face of the bloom.

-So as these blooms enter into the last stages of life is when they make the best cut flower.
-When the blooms have lifted to face upward, have turned green and the center of the bloom has begun to develop into pods is the proper time to cut.
+As the blooms enter into the last stages of life is when they make the best cut flower.
+The proper time to cut: is when the blooms have lifted and are starting to change color along with the center of the bloom beginning to develop pods.
 At this stage they are very long lasting cut flowers.
-Cut the stem at ground level to get the maximum length and to keep the plant tidy—that stem left 6” in the garden will not produce another flower—a new one grows from the root of the plant.
+Cut the stem at ground level to get the maximum length.
+I have not found hellebore plants to be a cut and come perennial, but I do get many stems from mature plants.

-Although hellebores reseed freely in the garden when they are happy and well-established—we started with plants not seeds.
+Although many helleborus reseed freely in the garden when they are happy and well-established I recommend starting with plants not seeds.
 It takes over a year just to get a little seedling.
-So visit your local garden center or order plants online to get your hellebore patch started.
-My collection of plants all came from the three plants I purchased 25 years ago.
+So visit your local nursery or order plants online to get your hellebore patch started.